-There are two most common types or forms.
+There are two most common types of forms.
 However, there are a few other types as well.

 These mostly include:

 Another name for this type is eczema.
-This is a skin condition which is usually inherited.
+This is a skin condition that is usually inherited.

 Moreover, it mostly develops during the time of infancy.